toyokazu/fluent-plugin-tagged_udp/README.md

 Optional parameters are as follows:

 - tag_sep: separator of tag name. default is "\t"
+- recv_time: Add receive time to message in millisecond (ms) as integer for debug and performance/delay analysis
+- recv_time_key: An attribute of recv_time

 Output Plugin can be used via match directive.